 - Introduction to decision-making

 - Medicines selection exercise

 The educational strategy used on the course is problem-based, small group learning.
 Participants are divided into small groups of 5 to 7, with each group working together throughout the course.
 Where resources and staffing permit, each group has a facilitator who has some background in one of the relevant disciplines, or who has attended the course previously, or who has experience and skills in problem-based learning.
 Problem-based learning means that the groups are presented with problems that they use their joint expertise to try to solve.
 The role of the facilitator is not to provide answers, but to encourage the groups to use their knowledge and experience to come up with an agreed approach to the problem scenarios that are presented.
 The modules are based on clinical topics that are relevant to many countries.
 However, the clinical content has been adapted to suit various settings, so for some modules several different options are available.

 This course has already been performed in several countries to develop their pharmaceutical sector and insurance system.
 National professionals involved in this process may contact us at firstname.lastname@example.org if they wish to consider running a course adapted to their own country.

-Policy, Access and Use (PAU)
+Innovation, Access and Use (IAU)

 20 Avenue Appia